gretelup/top_ten_project/README.md

 We gathered music ranking data for albums from [billboard](https://www.billboard.com/), which reports popularity of music albums and songs based on sales.

 For each movie and album, we gathered rating information from [Metacritic](https://www.metacritic.com/).
 Metacritic aggregates critical reviews for various types of entertainment and summarizes them into a single score, called a metascore, from 0-100.
-Information on how score is calculated can be viewed at: [About Metascores](https://www.metacritic.com/about-metascores).
+Information on how score is calculated can be viewed at [About Metascores](https://www.metacritic.com/about-metascores).
 It also provides a platform for users to provide ratings from 0-10.
 We decided to use metacritic as it provides consistent review information across movies and music.
-Metacritic gathers data from multiple sources, which can be viewed at: [Metacritic FAQ](https://www.metacritic.com/faq#item12).
+Metacritic gathers data from multiple sources, which can be viewed at [Metacritic FAQ](https://www.metacritic.com/faq#item12).

 ## Schema

 ```
 top_10_db.movies:
 {
     _id: int                # Unique ObjectID assigned by mongodb
     rank: int               # Rank of movie in given year
     title: string           # Title of movie
-    studio: string # Studio that produced movie
+    studio: string          # Production studio
-    year: int # Year movie was released
+    year: int               # Year of ranking
     user_rev_count: int     # Number of user reviews
     user_rev_avg: float     # Average user review (on scale 0-10)
-    critic_rev_count: int # Number of critical reviews score is based on
+    critic_rev_count: int   # Number of critical reviews
-    critic_rev_score: float # Critic score (on scale 0-100)
+    critic_rev_score:float  # Critic score (on scale 0-100)
-    scrape_time: string # Timestamp of when review data was scraped from metacritic
+    scrape_time: string     # Timestamp of metacritic scrape
 }

 top_10_db.albums:
 {
     _id: int                # Unique ObjectID assigned by mongodb
     rank: int               # Rank of album in given year
     title: string           # Title of album
     artist: string          # Album's artist
-    year: int # Year movie was released
+    year: int               # Year of ranking
     user_rev_count: int     # Number of user reviews
     user_rev_avg: float     # Average user review (on scale 0-10)
-    critic_rev_count: int # Number of critical reviews score is based on
+    critic_rev_count: int   # Number of critical reviews
     critic_rev_score: float # Critic score (on scale 0-100)
-    scrape_time: string # Timestamp of when review data was scraped from metacritic
+    scrape_time: string     # Timestamp of metacritic scrape
 {
 ```